Azure-Samples/azure-ml-federated-learning/README.md

 No time to read?
 Go directly to the [**quickstart**](./docs/quickstart.md) to provision a demo within minutes in your own subscription.

-To understand the journey to acheve production-ready Federated Learning, please check our guide to [**Plan Your FL Project**](./docs/concepts/plan-your-fl-project.md).
+To understand the journey to achieve production-ready Federated Learning, please check our guide to [**Plan Your FL Project**](./docs/concepts/plan-your-fl-project.md).

 To know more about the resource provisioning alternatives, please go to the provisioning [**cookbook**](./docs/provisioning/README.md).